Going beyond the call of duty: what Baker McKenzie look for in a training contract application

 - Talk about any particular commercial law cases or developments (particularly involving Baker McKenzie) that have caught your attention recently and explain specifically why they interest you.
 Don’t mention anything you don’t feel comfortable discussing and explaining in-depth, though.

-Point of the question: assesses experience, self-awareness, commitment to law and commercial law, ability to communicate well, and whether you’re a good fit for the firm in general.
+Point of the questions: assesses experience, self-awareness, commitment to law and commercial law, ability to communicate well, ability to write succinctly, and whether you’re a good fit for the firm in general.

 - Repeat too much of what you said in the covering letter.